Matthew M. Neely: Legislation

-Senator Neely introduced the first Department of Peace bill in 1935.
-Neely reintroduced the bill in 1937 and 1939.
-In 1937, along with senator Homer Bone and representative Warren Magnuson, Neely introduced the National Cancer Institute Act, which was signed into law by Franklin Roosevelt on August 5 of that year.
-The Neely Anti-Block Booking Act gradually broke the control of the movie theaters by the studios.
+Neely introduced the first Department of Peace bill in 1935.
+He reintroduced the bill in 1937 and 1939.
+In 1937, along with Senator Homer Bone and Representative Warren Magnuson, Neely introduced the National Cancer Institute Act, which Franklin Roosevelt signed into law on August 5 of that year.
+The Neely Anti-Block Booking Act gradually broke film studios' control of movie theaters.